 - Alexander Lowe, University of Washington, Department of Biology

 Sand lance are a small forage fish that play a crucial role in the food chain by converting plankton to fat that other fish, birds and mammals can access.
 They don’t have a swim bladder, which means they can’t stabilize themselves in the water column.
-They’re known for plunging their bodies into waves of sand at the seafloor as a mechanism for hiding out or resting.
-They do this year round, but it’s most common in the winter.
+They’re known for plunging their bodies into waves of sand at the seafloor as a mechanism for hiding or resting.

 - Gary Greene, Moss Landing Marine Labs and Tambolo Seafloor Mapping

 - Matthew Baker, Friday Harbor Labs, University of Washington

 - Joseph Bizzarro, Center for Habitat Studies, Moss Landing Marine Labs